tryvocalcat/vocalcat-api/meetnearme.md

 #### Description

 This endpoint generates and returns the OAuth authorization URL for the specified social network.
 You can use this URL to authenticate users via OAuth.
+If the process is successful a social account will be created under such user.

 ---